John Fetterman: Israeli–Palestinian conflict

-During the Gaza war, Fetterman continued his steadfast support for Israel, placing blame for the conflict entirely on Hamas.
+During the Gaza war, Fetterman steadfastly supported Israeli actions, placing blame for the conflict exclusively on Hamas.
 He has notably broken from Democrats with his ardent support for Israel in the Gaza war.
 Commentators have said that his views on Israel have shifted to the right since the conflict's inception and become more in line with those of Republicans.
 When confronted by pro-Palestine protesters outside the U.S. Capitol, he waved an Israeli flag.
 In a separate incident, Fetterman told a pro-Palestine activist she should "be protesting Hamas" instead of Israel.
-He has blamed TikTok for creating "warped" perceptions of the conflict and widening divisions.
-When Biden threatened to withhold some arms supplies to Israel, Fetterman called the threat "deeply disappointing".
+He has blamed TikTok for creating "warped" perceptions of the conflict and for widening divisions.
+When President Biden threatened to withhold some arms supplies to Israel, Fetterman called the threat "deeply disappointing".
 In June 2024, Fetterman visited Israel and met with President Isaac Herzog and Prime Minister Benjamin Netanyahu.
 Netanyahu said "Israel has had no better friend" than Fetterman.
-Fetterman has supported Netanyahu's position against any permanent ceasefire that allows Hamas to remain functional.
-On March 26, 2024, Fetterman and Representative Josh Gottheimer denounced the Biden administration for not voting against a U.N.
-Security Council resolution that "demands an immediate ceasefire for the month of Ramadan respected by all parties leading to a permanent sustainable ceasefire, and also demands the immediate and unconditional release of all hostages".
-New York magazine reported that Fetterman opposed a ceasefire and instead said "let's get back to killing".
+Netanyahu gave Fetterman a silver-plated beeper to commemorate the killing of Hezbollah members by Israel by exploding their pagers.Fetterman has supported Netanyahu's position against any permanent ceasefire that allows Hamas to remain functional.
+On March 26, 2024, Fetterman and Representative Josh Gottheimer denounced the Biden administration for not voting against United Nations Security Council Resolution 2728, which "demands an immediate ceasefire for the month of Ramadan respected by all parties leading to a permanent sustainable ceasefire, and also demands the immediate and unconditional release of all hostages".
+New York magazine reported that Fetterman opposed a ceasefire, saying, "let's get back to killing".
 He also said Israel should "kill them all".
-Fetterman's office told New York that these statements were in regard to Hamas, not Palestinian civilians.
+Fetterman's office told New York that these statements were about Hamas, not Palestinian civilians.

 Fetterman called South Africa's genocide case against Israel "appalling" and said South Africa "ought to sit this one out".
 In January 2025, he was the only Democratic senator to vote with all Republicans for cloture on a bill to sanction the International Criminal Court in response to its warrants against Netanyahu and Israeli defense minister Yoav Gallant.
-In February 2025, Fetterman said he would "fully support" U.S. troops in Gaza after President Trump made his Gaza Strip ownership proposal.
-He called the proposal "provocative" but did not dismiss it, saying it was part of the conversation.
+In February 2025, Fetterman said he would "fully support" sending U.S. troops in Gaza after President Trump made his Gaza Strip ownership proposal.
+He called the proposal "provocative" but did not dismiss it, saying it was now "part of the conversation."
+In April, he was the only Democratic senator to join all Republicans in voting to confirm Mike Huckabee as ambassador to Israel.

+In September 2025, Fetterman met with Israeli Ambassador to the United States Yechiel Leiter to discuss a potential resolution forcing every senator to take a position on whether the war in Gaza is a genocide.
+Leiter suggested that Fetterman instead write an opinion piece explaining his support for Israel.
+Fetterman said he would include talking points suggested by the Israeli Embassy in the piece.
+The Israeli Embassy forwarded suggestions for the article to Fetterman's office, but Fetterman's staffers did not tell him so, fearing Fetterman might violate the Foreign Agents Registration Act.